 What is Mohs Surgery?

 Skin cancer is a diagnosis many dread.
 However, at Clearview Dermatology, we are here to help our Central Massachusetts patients fight their cancer with an optimistic outlook.
-Using one of the most successful treatments and removal methods, Mohs surgery, our team at Clearview Dermatology aims to remove as little of your healthy skin as possible while maintaining optimal success rates for eliminating basal cell carcinoma, squamous cell carcinoma, melanoma, and more.
+Using one of the most successful treatments and removal methods, Mohs surgery, our team at Clearview Dermatology aims to remove as little of your healthy skin as possible while maintaining optimal success rates for eliminating basal cell carcinoma, squamous cell carcinoma, and other cancer types.
+Dr. Steven P. Smith possesses expertise as fellowship-trained Mohs surgeons.
 Our talented dermatologists at each of our locations in Hudson, Leominster, and Gardner, MA have one goal in mind — helping you get and remain healthy.

 Mohs Surgery Reviews